-Fournier gangrene is a necrotising fasciitis of the perineum.
-It is a true urological emergency due to the high mortality rate but fortunately the condition is rare.
+Fournier gangrene is necrotizing fasciitis of the perineum.
+It is a true urological emergency due to the high mortality rate but fortunately, the condition is rare.
 It is primarily a clinical diagnosis, and definitive treatment must not be delayed to perform imaging, which usually has an ancillary role 9.

-Fournier gangrene is typically seen in diabetic men aged 50-70 but is rarely seen in women.
-Other than age, predisposing factors include:
+Fournier gangrene is typically seen in men with diabetes mellitus, aged 50-70 years, and only rarely in women.

 - perineal/scrotal pain, swelling, redness

 - crepitus from soft tissue gas (up to 65%)